 I am a Surgeon here at Carle.
-Educated at Boston University for undergraduate and University of Minnesota for medical school, I did my residency in Surgery at the University of Illinois affiliated program.
+Educated at Boston University for undergraduate and University of Minnesota for medical school, I did my residency in surgery at the University of Illinois affiliated program.
 I did a trauma /critical fellowship in Chicago.
 I came to Carle in 1992.
 I do bariatrics, general surgery now.
-Did trauma and critical care up until about 5 years ago.
+I did trauma and critical care up until about 5 years ago.
 I have three children and four grandchildren.

 You have had a connection to and involvement with both the University of Illinois College of Medicine and Carle Illinois College of Medicine.
 What has it been like watching the evolution of medical education at the University of Illinois?
 And why is educating medical students in a new way so critical to health care?

 It has been amazing to watch how medicine has changed over the years.
 For example, when I first started doing surgery it was all “open” surgery.
 We now do minimally invasive surgery through tiny holes and do surgery robotically.
 Medical education has changed over that time as well with the introduction of simulation and of course computer or online education.
 The disease we see now as compared to earlier are different and some cases more challenging to treat and need “inventive” and “innovative” solutions.
 This is very much illustrated by the COVID 19 virus, which took a novel treatment approach buoyed by new technology.

 You served as the Chair of the Admissions Committee selecting Carle Illinois’ inaugural class.
 Looking back, can you describe what that was like? — And what it is like to watch the Class of 2022 near graduation?

 It is has been quite an honor to have been involved in the choosing of that first class.
 These are essentially the “founders” of our program, the pioneers if you will- what we created.
 It started as an idea that is now real.
 These will be the innovators of the future.